2023 Citizens Academy Nominations

 San Diego Regional Law Enforcement has been a proud supporter and partner of Rady Children’s Hospital for the last three decades and the FBISDCAAA is humbled to support the event as well.
 Our membership dues help contribute to providing teddy bears to every patient at the hospital.

-Chapter of Excellence Award
+Excellence in Operations Award

 Meet the FBI’s Crisis Canines

 Wally and Giovanni are the FBI’s new Crisis Response Canines, part of a pilot program launched by the FBI’s Office for Victim Assistance.
-Learn how their warm hearts and sweet brown eyes help both victims and first responders cope with mass casualty events in this short video.
+Learn how their warm hearts and sweet brown eyes help both victims and first responders cope with mass casualty events in this short video

 Cyber Warnings from Headquarters